laravel/docs/queues.md

 #### Timeout

+> {note} PHP 7.1 and the pcntl module is required (this extension is not available on Windows platforms).

 Likewise, the maximum number of seconds that jobs can run may be specified using the `--timeout` switch on the Artisan command line:

     php artisan queue:work --timeout=30